MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 Based on the heat map results, the following observations can be made:

-- The salary increases with experience level, except for the ‘Data Analysis’ category where the ‘Senior’ level has an average salary of
+- The salary increases with experience level, except for the ‘Data Analysis’ category where the ‘Senior’ has an average salary of \$120k and the ‘Executive’ has \$110k.
-  \\120k and the ‘Executive’ level has an average salary of \\110k.
-For more detailed information about the ‘Data Analyst’ job category, please refer to the next section.

-- The average salary for entry-level positions is highest for the ‘Data Science and Research’ category with \\101k, followed by ‘Data Engineering’ with \\96k.
-However, the entry-level salary for ‘Data Analysis’ is only \\70k, which is \\31k less than the ‘Data Science and Research’ category.
-This indicates a significant difference.
+- The highest average salary for an entry-level position belongs to the ‘Data Science and Research’ category with \$101k, followed by ‘Data Engineering’ with \$96k.
+The entry-level Data Analysis average salary is \$70k, which is \$31k less than the ‘Data Science and Research’ category, which indicates a significant difference.

-- The highest salaries are represented by the ‘Executive’ level positions of ‘Machine Learning AI’ with \\207k and ‘Data Science and Research’ with \\204k.
+- The highest salaries are represented by the Executive Machine Learning AI with \$207k and Executive Data Science and Research with \$204k.

 ## 6.2 Exploring the Entry-level Data Analysis subgroup